SnootyMonkey/clj-json-ld/README.md

 * a way to disambiguate keys shared among different JSON documents,
 * a mechanism in which a value in a JSON object may refer to a JSON object on a different site on the Web,
 * the ability to annotate strings in JSON objects with their language,
-* a way to associate datatypes with values such as dates and times,
+* a way to associate datatypes with string values such as dates and times,
-* and a facility to express one or more directed graphs, such as a social network, in a single document.
+* and a facility to express one or more directed graphs, such as a social network, or a taxonomy, in a single document.

 The JSON-LD syntax is designed to not disturb already deployed systems running on JSON, but provide a smooth upgrade path from JSON to JSON-LD.
 Since the shape of such data varies wildly, JSON-LD features mechanisms to reshape documents into a deterministic structure which simplifies their processing.

 JSON-LD is designed to be usable directly as JSON, with no knowledge of [RDF](http://www.w3.org/TR/2014/PR-rdf11-concepts-20140109/).
-It is also designed to be usable as RDF, if desired, for use with other Linked Data technologies like SPARQL.
+It is an alternative syntax for the same underlying data model though, so it is also designed to be transformable to/from RDF, if desired, for use with other Linked Data technologies like SPARQL.

-Developers who require any of the facilities listed above or need to serialize an RDF Graph or RDF Dataset in a JSON-based syntax will find JSON-LD of interest.
+Developers who require any of the facilities listed above or need to serialize/deserialize an RDF Graph or RDF Dataset in a JSON-based syntax will find JSON-LD of interest.

+## Capabilities

+clj-json-ld can perform the [expansion](http://www.w3.org/TR/json-ld/#expanded-document-form), [compaction](http://www.w3.org/TR/json-ld/#compacted-document-form), and [flattening](http://www.w3.org/TR/json-ld/#flattened-document-form) operations defined in the [expansion](http://www.w3.org/TR/json-ld-api/#expansion-algorithm), [compaction](http://www.w3.org/TR/json-ld-api/#compaction-algorithm) and [flattening](http://www.w3.org/TR/json-ld-api/#flattening-algorithm) sections of the [processing specification](http://www.w3.org/TR/json-ld-api/).

 ## Installation